softwarepub/software-card-policies/README.md

 This will validate [`hermes.ttl`](examples/data/hermes.ttl) using the policies defined in [`config.toml`](config.toml) and print the result to the screen.
-A more detailed validation result and the combined and parametrized policies that were used can be found in the created files `debug-validation.ttl` and `debug-shapes-processed.ttl`, respectively.
+If run in debug mode (with `--debug`), a more detailed validation result and the combined and parametrized policies that were used will be written to the files `debug-validation.ttl` and `debug-shapes-processed.ttl`, respectively.